 Bin Laden death 'victory for all democracies': France

-Al-Qaeda leader Osama Bin Laden's death at the hands of US forces is a "victory for all democracies fighting the abominable scourge of terrorism", France's foreign minister said Monday.
+Earlier, French Foreign Minister Alain Juppe had hailed Bin Laden's death at the hands of US commandos as a "victory for all democracies fighting the abominable scourge of terrorism.

-"The scourge of terrorism has suffered a historic defeat but it's not the end of Al-Qaeda," President Nicolas Sarkozy added in a separate statement.
+Sarkozy had said in his first statement on the matter: "The scourge of terrorism has suffered a historic defeat but it's not the end of Al-Qaeda."

 "The combat against the criminals who claim to form part of it should continue without respite and unite all the states who are victims of these crimes," he said.

 Juppe warned that the threat of terrorism would survive Bin Laden, citing the example of a bomb attack in Morocco last week that killed at least eight French citizens, and said Paris would remain on top alert.

 "We will be more vigilant than ever.
 The terrorist threat is high.
 We saw that in Marrakesh a few days ago, alas," he said.
 "The fight is certainly not over against the worst kind of cowardice, attacks on the innocent."

 Sarkozy issued a statement congratulating Washington on its "tenacity" in hunting down Bin Laden, a decade after Al-Qaeda's September 11, 2001 attacks on New York and Washington.